What is an SBA loan and how do I qualify?

 Bank of America

-A Small Business Administration (SBA) loan is supported by the U.S. Small Business Administration, which allows financial institutions to provide business loans with more favorable terms or more flexible underwriting criteria than conventional loans.
+A Small Business Administration (SBA) loan1 is supported by the U.S. Small Business Administration, which allows financial institutions to provide business loans with more favorable terms or more flexible underwriting criteria than conventional loans.
 Because they are backed by the government, SBA loans encourage banks to lend to companies they might not be able to work with otherwise.
 For small company owners who can’t qualify for a traditional business loan, these infusions of capital may be the ideal option.

 How is an SBA loan different from a traditional business loan?

 With the government backing SBA loans, lenders can provide business loans with less stringent credit standards and lower down payments than conventional loans.
-Repayment terms on SBA loans are longer than traditional loans, extended to up to 10 and even 25 years in some cases.
+Repayment terms on SBA loans are longer than those for traditional loans, extended to up to 10 and even 25 years in some cases.
 Plus, on loan terms of less than 15 years, there is no prepayment penalty.
 This allows companies to preserve their cash for growth or other needs.

 What types of SBA loans are available?